Resident Evil: History

-Story
+Story overview

 The early Resident Evil games focused on the Umbrella Corporation, an international pharmaceutical company that secretly develops mutagenic viruses to further their "bio-organic weapons" (BOW) research.
 The company's viruses can transform humans into mindless zombies while also mutating plants and animals into horrifying monstrosities.
 The Umbrella Corporation uses its vast resources to effectively control Raccoon City, a fictional midwestern American city.
 In the original Resident Evil, members of an elite police task force, Special Tactics and Rescue Service (STARS), are lured to a derelict mansion on the outskirts of Raccoon City.
 The STARS team is mostly decimated by zombies and other BOWs, leaving only a handful of survivors, including Chris Redfield, Jill Valentine, and Albert Wesker.
 Chris and Jill explore the zombie-infested mansion and uncover a secret underground Umbrella research facility.
 Wesker reveals himself to be a double agent for Umbrella and betrays his comrades.
 However, Wesker is seemingly murdered by a Tyrant, a special BOW that is the culmination of the Umbrella Corporation's research.

 Chris and Jill escape the mansion, but their testimony is ridiculed by Raccoon City's officials due to Umbrella's influence.
 Meanwhile, a separate viral outbreak occurs in another Umbrella research facility underneath Raccoon City.
 Most of the city's residents are infected and become zombies.
 Resident Evil 2 introduces two new protagonists, Leon S. Kennedy, a rookie police officer and Claire Redfield, the younger sister of Chris.
 Leon and Claire arrive in Raccoon City amidst the chaos of the viral outbreak.
-Leon is aided by Ada Wong, a corporate spy posing as an FBI agent, while Claire rescues Sherry Birkin, the daughter of two prominent Umbrella researchers.
+Leon is aided by Ada Wong, a spy posing as an FBI agent, while Claire rescues Sherry Birkin, the daughter of two prominent Umbrella researchers.
 At the same time, Jill makes her escape from the city in Resident Evil 3: Nemesis.
 She is relentlessly pursued by a new Tyrant, Nemesis, who is deployed by Umbrella to eliminate all surviving STARS members.
 The U.S. Government destroys Raccoon City with a missile strike to sterilize the viral outbreak.
 Leon, Claire, Sherry, Ada, and Jill escape the city before its eradication.
 Claire continues to look for Chris, whereas Leon is recruited to work for the U.S. Government.
 Resident Evil – Code: Veronica follows Claire as she escapes from a prison camp in the Southern Ocean and later reunites with Chris at an Umbrella research facility in Antarctica.
 Resident Evil 4 is set six years after the Raccoon City incident and focuses on Leon as he tries to rescue the U.S. President's daughter from a cult in Spain.